Wedding of Prince Albert Edward and Princess Alexandra: Wedding

 The Queen decided that the ceremony would be held at St. George Chapel, Windsor, at the time an unusual location as royal weddings typically took place in London.
 The press complained that public spectators would not be able to view the event.
 Some people who might have expected invitations were disappointed that the event was planned to be small, and therefore they did not receive invitations.
 Only Princess Alexandra's close family were invited.

 On the morning of 10 March 1863, the carriage procession began from Windsor Castle.
 The Danish royal family were first, followed by the British royal family members; the Prince of Wales and his entourage were in the next-to-last carriage, with the bride coming last.
 Queen Victoria was not part of the procession, being taken to the chapel privately.
 She was escorted by her brother-in-law, the Duke of Saxe-Coburg and Gotha; she was dressed in mourning, and viewed the ceremony from above and out of view of the other guests.
 The ceremony was conducted by Thomas Longley, the Archbishop of Canterbury.

-Princess Alexandra was attended by eight bridesmaids Lady Diana Beauclerk, Victoria Montagu-Douglas-Scott, Victoria Howard, Elma Bruce, Agneta Yorke, Emily Villiers (filling in for Hariot Georgina Hamilton-Rowan who was indisposed that day), Eleanor Hare and Feodorowna Wellesley.
+Princess Alexandra was attended by eight bridesmaids Diana Beauclerk, Victoria Montagu-Douglas-Scott, Victoria Howard, Elma Bruce, Agneta Yorke, Emily Villiers (filling in for Hariot Georgina Hamilton-Rowan who was indisposed that day), Eleanor Hare and Feodorowna Wellesley.
 She was supported by her father, Prince Christian, and by the Duke of Cambridge.
 The Prince of Wales was supported by his uncle, the Duke of Saxe-Coburg and Gotha, and brother-in-law, the Crown Prince of Prussia.

 After the ceremony, the Prince and Princess of Wales returned to Windsor Castle along with the other guests.
 Many of the royal guests served as witnesses, with Queen Victoria, the Prince of Wales's siblings and their spouses, Princess Alexandra's family, as well as the Danish and British ministers and Lord Chancellor signing the marriage register.
 A banquet was held in the State Dining Room for the royal guests and in St. George's Hall for household members, and other guests.
 The couple honeymooned at Osborne House on the Isle of Wight.

 Following her marriage, Princess Alexandra was styled Her Royal Highness The Princess of Wales.